New England USA Quick Facts

 WELL-KNOWN PERSONS LIVING IN OR INSPIRED BY NEW ENGLAND

-Presidents: The region is also well known for its presidential connections and is a favourite summer vacation spot of many present and past presidents.
+Presidents: The region is also well known for its presidential connections and is a favorite summer vacation spot of many present and past presidents.

 - Former Presidents George H. W. Bush and George W. Bush regularly vacation in Kennebunkport, Maine, where the family has a summer compound.